Derived Log Albanese Sheaves: The Albanese functors

 where $\uPic(\ol{C}, C_\infty)$ denotes the relative Picard group scheme, whose connected component of the identity $\uPic^0(\ol{C}, C_\infty)$ agrees with the Rosenlicht-Serre generalized Jacobian ${\rm Jac}(\ol{C}, C_\infty)$.
 By Proposition \ref{prop:UniversalPropertyPST} and the proof of Proposition \ref{prop:AlbaneseChow}, we have $\uPic(\ol{C}, C_\infty) = {{\bf Alb}}_{\kC}$.
 Hence we finally have that $\hetrec (\kC) = {{\bf Alb}}_{\kC}$ is represented by a commutative group scheme. \end{remark}

 \begin{remark} More generally, let $\kX$ be a smooth and proper modulus pair.
 Then the sheaf $\mathbf{Alb}_{\kX}$ is $1$-generated.
 In fact, $\mathbf{Alb}_{\kX}$ can be written as extension of a semi-abelian $k$-group scheme (i.e. a $k$-group scheme $G$ such that $G^0$ is a semi-abelian variety) and a unipotent algebraic group $U$.
 In characteristic $0$, the group $U$ is a product of $\G_a$, and $\G_a$ is a direct summand of $\hetrec (\mathbb{P}^1, 2\infty)$, so that it is $1$-generated.
-The semi-abelian $k$-group scheme $G$ is a quotient of the generalized Jacobian of a suitable curve contained in $G$, which is $1$-generated by the previous remark (see \cite[1.3]{Ayoub-BV}).
+The semi-abelian $k$-group scheme $G$ is a quotient of the generalized Jacobian of a suitable curve contained in $G$ by a theorem of Matsusaka \cite{Matsusaka}, which is $1$-generated by the previous remark (see \cite[1.3]{Ayoub-BV}).
 Hence $G$ itself is $1$-generated by \cite[Lemma 1.1.15]{Ayoub-BV}.
 Applying again \cite[Lemma 1.1.15]{Ayoub-BV} to $\mathbf{Alb}_{\kX}$ we get the statement. \end{remark}

-We deduce from the previous remarks the following analogue to \cite[Lemma 1.3.4]{Ayoub-BV}. \begin{lemma} Let $F\in \RSC_{\et,\leq 1}$.
+We deduce from the previous remarks the following analogue to \cite[Lemma 1.3.4]{Ayoub-BV}. \begin{lemma} Let $F\in \RSC_{\et,\leq 1}(k,\Lambda)$.
 Then any subsheaf of $F$ is a $1$-generated \'etale sheaf in the sense of \cite{Ayoub-BV}. \begin{proof}We essentially follow the steps in the proof of \cite[Lemma 1.3.4]{Ayoub-BV}, starting from the case of $F= \hetrec(\kC)$, for $\kC$ a smooth and proper modulus pair of dimension $1$.
 This is a $1$-reciprocity sheaf by Remark \ref{rmk:h0-curve-is-1-motivic}.
 Let $E\subset F$ be a subsheaf.
-Since colimits of $1$-generated \'etale sheaves are $1$-generated \'etale sheaves, (see \ref{rmk;commutecolimits}), we can assume that $E$ is the image of a map $a\colon \Z_{tr}(X)\to \hetrec(\kC)$, for $X\in \Sm$.
+Since colimits of $1$-generated \'etale sheaves are $1$-generated \'etale sheaves, (see \ref{rmk;commutecolimits}), we can assume that $E$ is the image of a map $a\colon \Lambda_{tr}(X)\to \hetrec(\kC)$, for $X\in \Sm$.
+Since for $k\subseteq k'$ a finite extension, the map $X_{k'}\to X$ is an \'etale cover: this implies that $ \Lambda_{tr}(X_{k'})\to \Lambda_{tr}(X)$ is a surjective map of \'etale sheaves, so we can assume $X$ geom. connected.
 By Remark \ref{rmk:h0-curve-is-1-motivic}, we have then a map

-Since ${\bf Alb}_{\kC}\in \RSC$, by Remark \ref{rmk;reciprocity-only-(n)} there exists a smooth proper modulus pair $\kX$ with $X=\kX^\circ$ such that $a$ factors through $h_0(\kX)$, and by Proposition \ref{prop:UniversalPropertyPST}, it uniquely factors through $a_{\kX}\colon h_0(\kX)\to \mathbf{Alb}_{\kX}$:
+Since ${\bf Alb}_{\kC}\in \RSC(k,\Lambda)$, by Remark \ref{rmk;reciprocity-only-(n)} there exists a smooth proper modulus pair $\kX$ with $X=\kX^\circ$ such that $a$ factors through $h_0(\kX)$, and by Proposition \ref{prop:UniversalPropertyPST}, it uniquely factors through $a_{\kX}\colon h_0(\kX)\to \mathbf{Alb}_{\kX}$:

 By Lemma \ref{lem:Alb-map-surjective}, the motivic Albanese map $a_{\kX}$ is a surjective morphism of \'etale sheaves, hence the image of $a$ agrees with the image of $a'$.
 Thus $E = {\rm Im}(a')$ is a $1$-generated \'etale sheaf by \cite[Lemma 1.1.15]{Ayoub-BV} and Remark \ref{rmk:Alb-1-generated}.